The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

 - Blue SP Symbol: Signifies a product with a sponsored ad running at the time of the search.

 - Green P Symbol: Signifies a promoted product that Walmart has tagged as New, Clearance, or Reduced Price.
-(The Walmart Best Seller tag is not included as part of this symbol.
-A Best Seller feature is coming soon).

 - Pink PS Symbol: Signifies the 3rd party seller is an approved ProSeller by Walmart standards.
 According to Walmart’s documentation, a ProSeller designation is assigned to 3rd party sellers who it considers to be a “Quality service provider” who provides “Consistent on-time delivery” and “Free online or in-store returns.”